Architecture

 - Teams: Organizational units with role-based access

-- Saved Queries: Team-specific saved queries (supports both simple syntax and raw SQL)
+- Saved Queries: Team-specific saved queries with explicit query language and editor mode metadata

-Section titled “ClickHouse Log Storage”Logchef connects to multiple remote ClickHouse databases as sources:
+Section titled “Datasource Backends”Logchef connects to remote datasource backends as sources:

 -